411c0d3d/MonopolyGame/ADR.md

 - `BudgetMiddleware` is registered before `UseRouting` so it covers all endpoints including hubs
 - React components always return their unsubscribe functions from `useEffect`
 - Client never mutates game state locally — waits for `GameStateUpdated`
-- Player identity is always resolved from B2C objectId claims, never from `ConnectionId`
+- Player identity is always resolved from Microsoft Entra External ID claims, never from `ConnectionId`
 - Admin access is a Cosmos-persisted role claim, never a shared secret in config or a method parameter
-- Cosmos throughput is provisioned manually — autoscale is never used, free tier ceiling must not be breached
+- Cosmos throughput is provisioned manually — autoscale is never used, base limit ceiling must not be breached